maujogue/music-room/README.md

 - `SPOTIFY_CLIENT_ID` and `SPOTIFY_CLIENT_SECRET`: Credentials from your Spotify developer app.

 With these variables set, your application will be ready to securely authenticate and interact with the Spotify API.

+## Setup tests

+When installing dependencies for unit testing, there is no need to recreate the jest.config.js file.
+You must also select Babel from the available options.

 ## 📚 Additional Resources